bmarinipentaho/pentaho_toolkit/dev-environment/resources/README.md

 # Resources Directory

-This directory contains supporting resources for the scripts-warehouse project.
+This directory contains supporting resources for the development environment setup.

 ## Structure